Search Menu

 Parson Russell Terrier puppy standing in the yard.Parson Russell Terrier puppy standing in the yard.What Your Dog’s Tail Is Telling You

-Parson Russell Terrier puppy standing in the yard.A dog’s tail acts like a barometer for his mood.
+Parson Russell Terrier puppy standing in the yard.A dog’s tail acts like a barometer for their mood.
 Knowing tail positions and other canine body language cues will help you understand your dog and how to interact safely with other dogs.
 Although tail movement and position vary slightly between dog breeds, many general movements are the same.

 While many of these cues seem fairly simple, recognizing them will help you communicate better with your dog and will help you read the moods of other dogs, as well.